activeadmin/activeadmin/docs/6-show-screens.md

       end
     end

 You can customize the title of the object in the show screen.
-The default is the resouce name and the ID.
+The default is the resource name and the ID.
 You can customize as follows:

     show :title => :name do
     end